KILTprotocol/kilt-node/pallets/pallet-asset-switch/README.md

 * `IsSwitchPairXcmFeeAsset` in [xcm::transfer][xcm-transfer]: provides an implementation of `ContainsPair<MultiAsset, MultiLocation>` that returns `true` if the given asset and sender match the stored switch pair XCM fee asset and reserve location respectively.
 It can be used for the `IsReserve` property of the [XcmExecutor::Config][XcmExecutor::Config].
 * `IsSwitchPairRemoteAsset` in [xcm::transfer][xcm-transfer]: provides an implementation of `ContainsPair<MultiAsset, MultiLocation>` that returns `true` if the given asset and sender match the stored switch pair remote asset and reserve location respectively.
 It can be used for the `IsReserve` property of the [XcmExecutor::Config][XcmExecutor::Config].

-## Benchmarks

-The benchmarking logic is not yet very generic, and it bakes in a small set of assumptions.
-If you find that your runtime fails to run the pallet benchmarks, make sure it respects the assumptions the benchmarking logic expects.

 [asset-switch-runtime-api]: ../../runtime-api/asset-switch/
 [xcm-convert]: ./src/xcm/convert.rs
 [xcm-match]: ./src/xcm/match.rs